 - At visit 2, the patient reported that tingling in the arm had abated and her neck crepitation had noticeably decreased (especially with neck rotation), but there was little change in pain intensity.

 - At visit 3, she reported that she no longer had headaches.
-Pain had become more localized to the left side, particularly on rapid rotation of the neck.
+The pain had become more localized to the left side, particularly on the rapid rotation of the neck.

 - At visit 4, the patient reported that pain intensity had decreased significantly, and there was now only an intermittent sensation of pressure in the upper cervical region.
 Crepitation had resolved completely and she had begun to exercise with a stationary bicycle.
 The patient expressed satisfaction with her progress (“95% improvement”).